streamich/libreact/docs/route.md

 </Router>
 ```

-You can story in Redux or MobX, or really anywhere you want.
+You can store it in Redux or MobX, or really anywhere you want.
 And if you don't want to bother, don't!
 Just use the current location of the browser:

 ```jsx
 <LocationSensor>{({pathname}) =>